PictureElement/portfolio-2/README.md

 ## About

-This website is a portfolio site whrere I showcase stuff I've done/built/designed.
+This website is a portfolio site where I showcase stuff I've done/built/designed.
 This site also serves as a web resume where I present my background and skills.